 We then stepped into another room where we saw potteries and clothes worn by ancient Italians.
 This one for example, was worn by a married woman.

 There was a room where we saw different types of traditional outfits according to the regions in Italy.
-Regions up north looked more nordic while the regions down in the south looked more mediterranean.
+Regions up north looked more Nordic while the regions down in the south looked more Mediterranean.

-Anyhow, this is what traditional Rome outfit looked like.
+This was what traditional Rome outfit looked like.

 Cart said that the biggest way to recognize it was through the square buckle on the shoe.
 It was a very recognizable trait.

-There was another room where we entered where there was a lot of traditional toys like these ones.
-The marionettes below are called i Pupi siciliani.
+There was another room where we entered where there were a lot of traditional toys like these ones.
+The marionettes below were called ‘I Pupi siciliani’.
 I think this devil puppet looks pretty cool with his three fingers up like that.
-Its kind of like saying, Hai there!

-And this display below was interesting to me.
+This display below was interesting to me.

 Day Two, Sunday

 The next day, Cart and I headed to the Museo Dell’Alto Medioevo after visiting Parco Laghetto Eur.
-But that’s for another blog post altogether.

 At the moment, the exhibits were divided by different continents.

 The first that we headed to was Africa and we saw different types of masks, weapons, outfits and such.
-One of the unforgettable ones was an African mask which was like 15 stories high.
+One of the unforgettable ones was an African mask which was about 15 stories high.
 According to Cart, the higher it was, the easier it was for them to reach to heaven.

 I took this picture above because I found the story interesting that there was a Muslim influence in Africa.
-This was one of the artefacts and Cart was translating to me that the long piece of wood at the back, which had verses written on it was used to dip in water and the water was used for healing.
+This was one of the artefacts and Cart was translating to me that the long piece of wood at the back, which had verses written on it, and it was used to dip in water and the water was used for healing.

 Next we entered the America section where we saw plentiful of old relics, some were Aztec and Mayan.
 Its a savage culture, where human sacrifices are expected of them.
 I remember a pottery where a sacrificial scene was depicted.
 The man wielding the sword looked even happy to do so.

+This one is kind of eye brow raising because its a musical instrument made of REAL HUMAN BONE!
 I wonder if anyone have the stomach to play that in real life now, being aware of what it was made of.

 The next segment that we headed to was the Ocean Pacific and it was interesting to see them making use of the items around them for their use.